On the energy equality for the 3D incompressible viscoelastic flows: Introduction

 These novelties of our results come from three aspects.
-Firstly, for the energy equality of the weak solution of \eqref{1.1} on bounded convex domains, we establish the a priori $L^2L^2$ estimate for pressure $P$ to inhibit the boundary effects and prove that although the boundary effect appears, the Shinbrot's criterion on $(u, {\bf F})$ still guarantees the validity of energy conservation of the Leray-Hopf weak solutions, in particular, no boundary layer assumptions are required.
+Firstly, for the energy equality of the weak solution of \eqref{1.1} on bounded Lipschitz domains, with the help of important properties of weak solutions to the nonstationary Stokes system and the separate mollification of weak solutions from the boundary effect to inhibit the boundary effects and prove that although the boundary effect appears, the Shinbrot's criterion on $(u, {\bf F})$ still guarantees the validity of energy conservation of the Leray-Hopf weak solutions, in particular, no boundary layer assumptions are required.
 This result solves a question left in \cite{HZ}.
-Secondly, for the energy equality for the weak solution of \eqref{1.1} in whole space $\mathbb{R}^3$, we show that the behavior of solutions in the finite regions and the behavior at infinite play different roles in energy conservation.
+Secondly, for the energy equality for the weak solution of \eqref{1.1} in whole space $\mathbb{R}^d\, (d=2, 3, 4)$, we show that the behavior of solutions in the finite regions and the behavior at infinite play different roles in energy conservation.
 This result improves the classical result of Shinbrot \cite{SHIN} by taking $\bf F=0$.
 Thirdly, for the energy conservation of the distributional solution to system \eqref{1.1}, due to the hyperbolic nature of the equation-{\bf F} of \eqref{1.1}, it seems that the method of Galdi \cite{GALDI} is hard to apply directly to the system \eqref{1.1}.
-We provided a simpler and more direct approach which is based on the uniform $L^\infty L^2\cap L^2H^1$ estimates for the approximating solutions $u^\varepsilon=u\ast\eta_\varepsilon$ to establish the energy equality for the distributional solutions to the system \eqref{1.1}.
+We provided a simpler and more direct approach which is based on the uniform $L^\infty L^2\cap L^2H^1$ estimates for the approximating solutions $u^\varepsilon=u\ast\eta_\varepsilon$ to establish the energy equality for the distributional solutions to system \eqref{1.1}.

 Now, we recall the definitions of Leray-Hopf weak solutions and distributional solutions.

 \begin{definition}[Leray-Hopf weak solutions] Let $(u_0, {\bf F}_{0})\in L^2(\Omega)$ with $\nabla\cdot u_0 = 0$, $T > 0$.
 The function $(u, {\bf F})$ defined in $[0, T ] \times\Omega$ is said to be a Leray-Hopf weak solution to \eqref{1.1} if\\ 1. $u \in L^{\infty}\left(0, T ; L^{2}\left(\Omega\right)\right) \cap L^{2}\left(0, T ; H^{1}\left(\Omega\right)\right), {\bf F} \in L^{\infty}\left(0, T ; L^{2}\left(\Omega\right)\right)$; \\ 2. for any $t \in[0, T], \Phi, \Psi \in C_{c}^{\infty}(\Omega \times[0, T])$, we have